shilmyhasan/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.core.feature/src/main/resources/multi-dc/mssql/ReadMe.txt

                                                                                                 #
 Change 2                                                                                        #
 --------------------                                                                            #
-The sequences in tables.sql and apimgt/tables.sql files should be altered to create             # a unique number for each DC based on the number of DB instances in your environment.            # At the start of tables.sql files there are list of tables under "Tables need to be edited".
+The CREATE TABLE queries  in tables.sql and apimgt/tables.sql files should be altered to create # a unique number for each DC based on the number of DB instances in your environment.            # At the start of tables.sql files there are list of tables under "Tables need to be edited".
 At  # those tables primary key is defined with the Keyword "IDENTITY".The above keyword and it's      #